-All of our core areas are involved in efforts to align curriculum to state standards.
+All of our core areas are involved in efforts to align curriculum to state and common core standards.
 Release time is provided to coordinate curriculum.
-Middle school "teams" provide a school-within-a-school concept.

 We spend considerable time reviewing test results and planning improvement.
 All teachers are provided test results for all students.
-Special needs students are assisted through special education, ESL teachers, GATE classes, lunch time and after-school tutoring programs.
+Special needs students are assisted through special education, ESL teachers, GATE classes, Tutorial period, lunch time and afterschool tutoring programs.